Skip to main content

 Default: false

-Set if the column should be hidden when retrieving it from database:
+Set if the field should be hidden when executing the toJSON() method of the model:

 @Column({ isHidden: true })